shwetankRathore/prototyping-html-css/hw5-css-selection/README.md

    - **Please use all lowercase for your folder and file names.**
 4. Follow his lead as he goes through CSS selection fundamentals.
 However, I would like you to put each section from the chapter inside its own &lt;section&gt;...&lt;/section&gt; block element.
 5. Label each section with James' provided subheading and mark it up with a level 2 heading block element: &lt;h2&gt;...&lt;/h2&gt;.
-6. When you're done, push your code and submit a pull request to the [ENGL-4814 org's repo](https://github.com/engl-4814/css-selection).
+6. When you're done, commit and push your code.